Travel Agency Main Agreement

 - Fare Price Currencies

-You agree and acknowledge that all fares must be paid for in the same currency as the country of departure, unless we specify otherwise.
-For example, all bookings originating from Fiji must be paid for in Fijian dollars, and all bookings originating from New Zealand must be paid for in New Zealand dollars.
-You must not accept payment for fares in anything other than the currency of the country of departure, unless we specify another currency.
+You agree and acknowledge that all fares must be paid for in the same currency as the point of sale of your API account which is the same as the currency of your Agency account, unless we specify otherwise.
+For example, all bookings originating from Fiji must be paid for in Australian dollars if your Agency account is in AUD.
+You must not accept payment for fares in anything other than the currency of the point of sale, unless we specify another currency.

 a.
 Without limiting your obligations under this Agreement, you agree to issue each Guest an itinerary which contains the same information as that contained on an itinerary issued by the Airline, which you receive through the API.
 We reserve the right to change this information at any time without notice.
 You acknowledge and agree that it is your responsibility to ensure that the details appearing on the Guest’s itinerary are current as at the date you issue the itinerary to the Guest.